howl-editor/howl/site/source/doc/manual/getting-started.md

 key combination as well.
 Howl comes with a default keymap for the most basic bindings (not complete by any measure, so please suggest missing additions).
-So in the previous example, you could have more quickly opened a file using the `ctrl+o` key binding.
+So in the previous example, you could have more quickly opened a file using the `action+o` key binding.
 Assigning your own combinations is easy, and will be discussed later on in the manual. *Note*: If you bring up the completion list at the command prompt, you'll see that it includes the key bindings for the listed commands when available.